ahietala/magnolia/edit-in-magnolia/README.md

 This is an experimental browser add-on that lets you navigate from a web page created with Magnolia to the same content on the Magnolia author instance.
-It helps to find the content you want to change quicker.
+It helps you find the content you want to edit.